td-berlin/lambda_ruby_bundler/README.md

 Note that:

-1. Structure will be "flattened" (based on contents of the `--app-path`)
+1. The structure will be "flattened" (based on contents of the `--app-path`)
 2. Only gems **not in** development and test groups will be bundled
 3. The first run might be very long.
 It requires pulling the base image, building Bundler image, fetching and building gems for your application